ualex73/monitor_docker/README.md

     ...
 ```
 *NOTE*: The integration supports multiple Docker instances, but you can only define 1 TLS configuration which is applied to all (thus you cannot mix TCP with and without TLS).
-6. **Question:** Can create, delete or re-create of a container be implemented in the integration?
+6. **Question:** Can create, delete or re-create a container be implemented in the integration?
     **Answer:** The used Docker library has no easy (and safe) way to handle such functionality.
 Please use *docker-compose* to handle such operations.
 If anybody can make this fully work in a safe way, I'll be happy to merge the PR
 7. **Question:** Can you add more security to a switch?
     **Answer:** No, this isn't possible from the integration.
 You need to do this directly in Lovelace itself, within the card e.g. https://github.com/iantrich/restriction-card